Jack-Wong-dev/GroupProject/GroupProject/Docs/UseCaseModelv3.md

 		1. The user first selects a list.
 [Use Case 2]

-		2. The user selects the option to rename the list.
+		2. The user selects the "Rename List" option from the floating action submenu.

 		3. The system prompts the user to enter a new name for the list.